riddhiraut/Equity-Analysis/README.md

-# **Quantitative Equity Analytics Engine (WIP 🏗️)**
+# **Quantitative Equity Analytics Engine (Live | WIP 🏗️)**

-> A lightweight multi-asset equity engine and interactive dashboard powered by DuckDB SQL and Streamlit :)
+> A lightweight multi-asset equity engine and interactive dashboard powered by DuckDB SQL and Streamlit :) See Roadmap below for future additions

 ---